Stavudine, d4T oral solution

 They need to know if you have any of these conditions:

-an unusual or allergic reaction to stavudine, other medicines, foods, dyes, or preservatives
+an unusual or allergic reaction to stavudine, other medications, foods, dyes, or preservatives

 What should I watch for while using this medicine?